Localization and flexibilization in symplectic geometry: Idempotency of P-flexibilization

-Recall that a Lagrangian $L \subset (X, \lambda_X)$ is regular if there is an interior Weinstein homotopy of $X$ to a new Weinstein structure $(X,\lambda_{X, L})$ for which $L$ is part of the skeleton, i.e. $\lambda_{X, L}|_L = 0$.
-If $L$ is a Lagrangian disk, we can assume that $L$ is the co-core of an index $n$ handle of $(X,\lambda_{X, L})$.
-Even if $(X, \lambda_X)$ itself has few index $n$ co-cores, the Weinstein structure $(X,\lambda_{X, L})$ might have many other index $n$ co-cores besides $L$ that we cannot control.
-In the following result, we show that if $X = T^*D^n$, then we can control the new co-cores formed \textit{after stabilization}.
-In the proof, it will be useful to consider Weinstein sectors as associated to stopped Weinstein domains since we will consider separate homotopies of the stop and of the domain and then combine them into sectorial homotopies.
-Since we will need to carve out the Lagrangian $L$ or $L \times T^*_0 D^1$, all our Liouville homotopies are \textit{relative} to these Lagrangians, i.e. through forms vanishing on the Lagrangians.
+Next, we complete the proof of Proposition \ref{prop: two_cocores}, showing that $T^*D^{n+1}$ admits a simple Weinstein presentation with two co-cores $T^*_0 D^n\times T^*_{-1/2} D^1, L \times T^*_0 D^1$.
+Then we will complete the proof of Theorem \ref{thm: idempotency_functor}, idempotency for the functor $\times T^*D^{n}_{L}$. \begin{proof}[Proof of Proposition \ref{prop: two_cocores}] In this proof, it will be useful to consider Weinstein sectors as associated to stopped Weinstein domains since we will consider separate homotopies of the stop and of the domain and then combine them into sectorial homotopies.
+To that end, we recall the following notation from Definitions \ref{defn. sectorial divisor}, \ref{defn. stopped domain}: $[X, F]$ denotes a sector $X$ and its sectorial divisor $F$ and $\overline{(X_0, \Lambda)}$ denotes the sectorial completion of a stopped domain $(X_0, \Lambda)$.
+Since we will need to carve out the Lagrangian $L$ or $L \times T^*_0 D^1$, all our homotopies are \textit{relative} to these Lagrangians, {ie }through forms vanishing on the Lagrangians.